tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

   - Open source protocol to enable creation of independent off-chain dApp matching engines (*Relayers*);
   - Totally transparent matching of orders with no single point of control:
     - Maker's order only enters a Relayer's order book if fee schedule is adhered to;
-    - exchange can only happen if a Taker is willing to accept.
+    - Exchange can only happen if a Taker is willing to accept.
   - Consensus and settlement governed by the publically available DEX smart contract.

 #### Weaknesses